Starting with bees

 What do I need to get started?

 • Protective clothing.
 We recommend BBWear’s Basic all in one bee suit; gloves with attached gauntlets, with Marigold or similar gloves on top, and clean Wellington boots.
 Cheap imported bee suits are sold online, but they may not be good value for money.
 The zips may be poor quality, and the suppliers may not offer a repair service.
-Ask them before you buy.
+Ask before you buy.
 BBWear make long lasting suits, they offer a full repair service, and they provide bee suits for the National Bee Unit bee inspectors.
-Total approx £120.
+Total approx £140.

 • A beehive.
 The National hive is by far the most popular beehive in the UK.
 Thorne’s second quality cedar National hives are good value.
 Order from C. Wynne Jones, Ruthin; or from Thorne’s Winter Sale.
 Say £180, including frames and beeswax foundation.